 Polycarbonate dividers will be installed in all classrooms to further mitigate risk.
-When seated behind the polycarbonate dividers, students can take occasional mask breaks.
+When seated behind the polycarbonate dividers, students can remove masks.

 Tightly confined spaces will be occupied by only one individual at a time, unless all occupants are wearing face coverings.
 If occupied by more than one person, will keep occupancy under 50% of maximum capacity.